 These selections were chosen for kids, and – rest assured – no sopranos died in the course of a show.
 Instead, we wore silly costumes and played with simple props.
 The choreography was energetic and comic, and all the ensembles were sung in English translation.

-Nevertheless: we performed real rep. Selections were drawn for such operas as The Magic Flute, The Barber of Seville, The Marriage of Figaro, and The Daughter of the Regiment.
+Nevertheless: we performed real rep. Selections were drawn from such operas as The Magic Flute, The Barber of Seville, The Marriage of Figaro, and The Daughter of the Regiment.